 Contact with the horse is judged by any part of the horse or tack being in contact with the rider.
 If contact is lost the rider must go back to the point in which they lost contact with the horse before carrying on the race.
-If the rider is not in contact with the horse they cannot carry on with any part of the race or manipulate any equipment, if the rider has hold of a piece of equipment in their hand when they lose the pony they can keep it in their hand, but if it's dropped it cannot be picked up until the rider is back in contact with the horse.
 When completing every race riders should be on board the horse.
 This is judged by the rider's legs being either side of the saddle between the pommel and the cantle.

-1.10 BROKEN/ FAULTY EQUIPMENT
+1.10 BROKEN/FAULTY EQUIPMENT

 If equipment breaks during a race this is not always an elimination.
 If the equipment breaks in a regular part of the game such as a sword/flag changeover this is not the fault of the rider.
-If they are able, they should still continue with the race, however if the incident causes a mistake that changes the race result then the race must be re-run.
+If they are able, they should still continue with the race, however if the incident causes a mistake then the race may be re-run.
 Alternatively, if the equipment is broken in a way that is not directly related to that game such as riding into equipment/dropping equipment on the floor then this is an elimination.
-Broken equipment is regarded as equipment that can no longer fulfil its purpose in the race and/or cannot be reused in another session.